On the Hierarchical Community Structure of Practical Boolean Formulas: Inter-community Edges vs. Number of Variables

-In our scaling studies, we change the number of variables and observe that the scaling behaviour of the total number of inter-community edges in the formula is different for different classes of instances.
-Log scale plots of this scaling behaviour for each of the instance classes considered in this work are presented here:
+In our experiments, we compute the number of inter-community edges in the VIG of each formula and observe how it scales as the number of variables in the formula increases.
+We note that the behaviour is different for different classes of instances.
+Figure~\ref{fig:scaling_inter_edges_n_all} contains logarithmically-scaled plots of this behaviour for each of the instance classes considered in this work.